andypoon-0311/todo_app/README.md

 A compiled executable may be made by using PyInstaller to compile the source code.
 There is already a compiled version of this in dist/main but it is only compatiable with linux.
 If you wish to use a compiled version please install pyinstaller.
 Users may also choose to clone the repository, install all dependencies and run it just as a .py.
 Dependencies are located in requirements.txt.

+## User Stories and Scenarios

+.
+A user has trouble remembering what chores they have to do.
+They want to use this software to create a to-do list.
+.
+Throughout the day the user remembers more tasks they have to do.
+They are able to add more tasks to their list.
+.
+Once a task is complete, they are able to remove it from their list.
+.
+If the user wants to see all the task they have, they are able to view their list .
+When the user is done editing their list, they are able to quit the software.

 ## Use Case Diagrams

 | Feature | Focus | Symbol |